ZhangxinruBIT/MoME/README.md

 ```
 **Inference**

 For assessing the extended multi-input MoME+ model, we used the BraTS2021 dataset, which contains T1w, T1ce, T2w, and FLAIR modalities, and simulated different scenarios of missing modalities. {pecifically, for the four modalities, each can either be available or unavailable, with the constraint that at least one modality must be present.
 This results in a total of $2^4 - 1$ possible combinations.
-You can specify different combinations using the **--MultiMod X X X X** parameter, where 0 indicates an unavailable modality and 1 signifies an available one.
+You can specify different combinations using the **–MultiMod X X X X ** parameter, where 0 indicates an unavailable modality and 1 denotes an available one.
+Note that the imagesTs folder contains 4 subfolders: BraTSt1, BraTSt1ce, BraTSt2, and BraTSflair.
+When the first “1” appears in the –MultiMod parameter, the corresponding subfolder will be selected as the input (-i).
+For example:
 ```
-nnUNetv2_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -d DATASET_NAME_OR_ID -f MoME -c 3d_fullres -chk checkpoint_best.pth --MultiMod X X X X
+nnUNetv2_predict -i INPUT_FOLDER/BraTSt1 -o OUTPUT_FOLDER -d DATASET_NAME_OR_ID -f MoME -c 3d_fullres -chk checkpoint_best.pth --MultiMod 1 X X X
+nnUNetv2_predict -i INPUT_FOLDER/BraTSt1ce -o OUTPUT_FOLDER -d DATASET_NAME_OR_ID -f MoME -c 3d_fullres -chk checkpoint_best.pth --MultiMod 0 1 X X
+nnUNetv2_predict -i INPUT_FOLDER/BraTSt2 -o OUTPUT_FOLDER -d DATASET_NAME_OR_ID -f MoME -c 3d_fullres -chk checkpoint_best.pth --MultiMod 0 0 1 X
+nnUNetv2_predict -i INPUT_FOLDER/BraTSflair -o OUTPUT_FOLDER -d DATASET_NAME_OR_ID -f MoME -c 3d_fullres -chk checkpoint_best.pth --MultiMod 0 0 0 1
 ```
+This structure ensures that the correct modality is selected based on the --MultiMod parameter.